mountain-pass/axios-cache-interceptor/README.md

 ## Cache

-The default cache, provides a bare minimum implementation.
+The default cache is an [InMemoryCache](src/InMemoryCache.ts) - it provides a bare minimum implementation.

 - It uses an inmemory map to store all successful `GET` responses.
 - There is no cache eviction.